Home Programming Apache Airflow for Data Pipeline Orchestration: A Practical Guide

 Trigger Rules

-Every task has a trigger rule that decides whether it runs given the state of its upstream tasks.
-The default is all_success, but there are useful alternatives.
+Every task has a trigger rule that determines whether it runs given the state of its upstream tasks.
+The default is all_success, but several useful alternatives are available.

 Scheduling, Data Intervals, and Backfills